Abbott Laboratories (NYSE:ABT) Shares Sold by Legacy Private Trust Co.

 Several other large investors have also added to or reduced their stakes in the company.
 Vanguard Group Inc. boosted its position in shares of Abbott Laboratories by 0.9% during the 2nd quarter.
 Vanguard Group Inc. now owns 147,844,584 shares of the healthcare product maker’s stock worth $17,139,623,000 after acquiring an additional 1,276,670 shares in the last quarter.
 State Street Corp lifted its position in shares of Abbott Laboratories by 1.7% during the 2nd quarter.
 State Street Corp now owns 71,745,046 shares of the healthcare product maker’s stock worth $8,317,403,000 after buying an additional 1,222,298 shares during the last quarter.
 Capital International Investors lifted its position in shares of Abbott Laboratories by 2.6% during the 2nd quarter.
 Capital International Investors now owns 55,968,342 shares of the healthcare product maker’s stock worth $6,488,764,000 after buying an additional 1,408,600 shares during the last quarter.
 Morgan Stanley lifted its position in shares of Abbott Laboratories by 4.5% during the 2nd quarter.
 Morgan Stanley now owns 28,562,141 shares of the healthcare product maker’s stock worth $3,311,209,000 after buying an additional 1,233,152 shares during the last quarter.
 Finally, Geode Capital Management LLC lifted its position in shares of Abbott Laboratories by 1.7% during the 2nd quarter.
 Geode Capital Management LLC now owns 26,437,355 shares of the healthcare product maker’s stock worth $3,054,988,000 after buying an additional 454,618 shares during the last quarter.
 72.46% of the stock is owned by institutional investors and hedge funds.

-The firm also recently declared a quarterly dividend, which was paid on Monday, November 15th.
+The company also recently declared a quarterly dividend, which was paid on Monday, November 15th.
 Shareholders of record on Friday, October 15th were paid a dividend of $0.45 per share.
-This represents a $1.80 dividend on an annualized basis and a dividend yield of 1.42%.
 The ex-dividend date was Thursday, October 14th.
-Abbott Laboratories’s dividend payout ratio is presently 44.67%.
+This represents a $1.80 annualized dividend and a dividend yield of 1.42%.
+Abbott Laboratories’s dividend payout ratio is currently 44.67%.

-A number of analysts have recently commented on the company.
-BTIG Research lifted their target price on Abbott Laboratories from $126.00 to $136.00 and gave the stock a “buy” rating in a research report on Tuesday, August 31st.
-Redburn Partners assumed coverage on shares of Abbott Laboratories in a research report on Thursday, October 14th.
-They set a “neutral” rating and a $132.28 target price on the stock.
-SVB Leerink restated a “market perform” rating and set a $140.00 target price (up from $128.00) on shares of Abbott Laboratories in a research report on Thursday, October 21st.
-Morgan Stanley raised their target price on shares of Abbott Laboratories from $136.00 to $146.00 and gave the stock an “overweight” rating in a research report on Thursday, October 21st.
-Finally, Credit Suisse Group increased their target price on shares of Abbott Laboratories from $120.00 to $130.00 and gave the stock an “outperform” rating in a research note on Friday, July 23rd.
-Three equities research analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the stock.
-According to MarketBeat.com, Abbott Laboratories presently has an average rating of “Buy” and an average price target of $134.94.

 Abbott Laboratories engages in the discovery, development, manufacture, and sale of a broad and diversified line of health care products.
 It operates through the following segments: Established Pharmaceutical Products, Nutritional Products, Diagnostic Products, and Medical Devices.
 The Established Pharmaceutical Products segment refers to the international sales of a line of branded generic pharmaceutical products.